Can only museums submit applications?

 What should the duration of my project be?

-For long-term projects, an application can be submitted for a period of up to 24 months with the option to extend by a maximum of 12 months.
-However, it may also make sense to propose a project with a shorter term initially (e.g. 12 months), and then submit an extension request of up to 24 months later on.
+For long-term projects, an application can be submitted for a period of up to 24 months with the option to extend the project.
+The total duration should not exceed 36 months.
+In exceptional cases, a project duration of up to 60 months is possible.
+However, it may also make sense to propose a project with a shorter term initially (e.g. 12 months) and then submit an extension request for a longer duration later on.
 This could be the case, for example, if you are planning to do basic preliminary work first as part of the project, such as determining the regional origin of objects, and then establish the relevant international cooperative partnerships in a second stage.

 What is the applicant’s own financial contribution?
 How big does it need to be?